MathiasMSFT/Azure-Active-Directory/Identity Governance/Workflows/Movers.md

 # Movers
-In this scenario, we will run a specific task perform via a logic app.
+In this scenario, we will run a specific task via a logic app.

 ## Create a new workflow
 ### Choose a workflow